 Unless there is a particular reason to pay more, such as wanting the current year Silver Eagles or Gold Eagles to complete a date set for instance, it is wise (and financially prudent) to take advantage of lower premiums on secondary market coins while they last.

-The truth is that 2019 Eagles will be identical in value to the secondary market in just a few months from now anyway.
+The truth is that the 2019 Eagles will be identical in value to the secondary market in just a few months from now anyway.

 The South African Gold Krugerrand is another great option and allows investors to save 1-2% compared to American Eagles and some of the other popular 1-ounce sovereign coins.
 Krugerrands have been minted since the late 1960s and hoards of coins are being sold back into the market.